Skip to main content

 To install the Postgres database server on a Windows or Linux machine please use the following references:

-First, start the Postgres database server and enable the service to start at boot:
+First, install the database, start the Postgres database server and enable the service to start at boot:

 sudo systemctl start postgresql